m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 is more secure, insecure configurations are logged as warnings, and default authorization and role mapping policies are more restrictive.

-Some important changes with Secure Production Mode:
+Some important Secure Production Mode changes are:

 *  Plain HTTP listen ports are disabled.
-Any application code, utilities, or ingresses that uses plain HTTP listen ports must be changed.
+Any application code, utilities, or ingresses that use plain HTTP listen ports must be changed.

 *  SSL listen ports must be enabled for every server in the domain.
 Each server must have at least one SSL listen port set up, either in the default channel or in one of the custom network channels.
-If none is explicitly enabled, WebLogic Server, by default, will enable the default SSL listen port and use the demo SSL certificate.
+If none is explicitly enabled, WebLogic Server, will enable the default SSL listen port and use the demo SSL certificate.
-However, demo SSL certificates should **not** be used in a production environment; you should set up SSL listen ports with valid SSL certificates in all server instances.
+Note that demo SSL certificates should **not** be used in a production environment; you should set up SSL listen ports with valid SSL certificates in all server instances.

-For more information about Secured Production Mode, see https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/lockd/secure.html#GUID-ADF914EF-0FB6-446E-B6BF-D230D8B0A5B0.
+For more information, see the [Secured Production Mode](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/lockd/secure.html#GUID-ADF914EF-0FB6-446E-B6BF-D230D8B0A5B0) documentation.

 **NOTE**: If the domain is _not_ in production mode, then none of the security changes apply.